evanshortiss/evanshortiss.github.io/_posts/2019-11-08-raspberry-pi-setup.markdown

 I might revisit this with steps to create a new user and delete the default `pi` user, but will leave it as is for now.

-.
-Wait until the Pi finishes booting and prompts for a login.
+1. Wait until the Pi finishes booting and prompts for a login.
-.
-Enter the username `pi`.
+1. Enter the username `pi`.
-.
-Enter the password `raspberry`.
+1. Enter the password `raspberry`.
-.
-Run the `passwd` command once logged in and follow the prompts to create a new password.
+1. Run the `passwd` command once logged in and follow the prompts to create a new password.

 ## Configure Internationalisation and Keyboard Layout

-.
-Enter the `sudo raspi-config` command.
+1. Enter the `sudo raspi-config` command.
-.
-Choose _Localisation Options => Change Locale_ and set as required.
+1. Choose _Localisation Options => Change Locale_ and set as required.
-.
-Choose _Localisation Options => Change Locale_:
+1. Choose _Localisation Options => Change Locale_:
-.
-Find your keyboard and select it.
+1. Find your keyboard and select it.

-  .
-If your Keyboard was not listed exit `raspi-config` using the `Esc` key.
+If your keyboard was not listed try this instead:

+1. Exit `raspi-config` using the `Esc` key.
-  .
-Enter `sudo vi /etc/default/keyboard`.
+1. Enter `sudo vi /etc/default/keyboard`.
-  .
-Change the `XKBLAYOUT` to a valid code, e.g `us` or `ie`.
+1. Change the `XKBLAYOUT` to a valid code, e.g `us` or `ie`.

 ## Configure WiFi